ucb-rit/savio-training-containers-2021/containers.md

 This training session will cover the following topics:

- - Introduction to containers
+ - Introduction to containers (Chris)
     - Comparison with VMs
     - Docker and Singularity
     - Advantages of containers
- - Basic usage of containers
+ - Basic usage of containers (Chris)
     - Demo of running a Singularity container
     - More details on running a container
     - Use with Slurm
     - Sources of images

-(Chris will finalize with items for Wei, Oliver, Nicolas sections)
+ - Building containers (Nicolas)
+    - Various ways to build Singularity containers
+    - Using definition files
+    - Using registries
+    - Rewritable/sandbox images
+ - Specialized uses (Wei)
+    - MPI
+    - GPUs

 # What is a container?